Properties Panel

 <p>Please consult the troubleshooting manual for more information.</p>

-In the Client Connection Settings menu you can manage the visualization of your system states.
+1. In the States menu you can manage the visualization of your system states.

 State Codes